arnicas/articles/files/2017-04-21_Data-Visualization--Versus--UI-and-Data-Science-d59182d58af4.md

 <p align="center">
 <img src="./img/1*95n_J-c2w5cebERRCmP9FA.jpeg"></p>
 <p align="center">
-"The greatest value of a picture is when it forces us to notice what we never expected to see." — Tukey.
-Like screws in a binding.
-[This one is pretty expensive.](http://cat.mozzarella.website/mEDA-01)</p>
+  <i>"The greatest value of a picture is when it forces us to notice what we never expected to see." — Tukey.
+Like screws in a binding.<a href="http://cat.mozzarella.website/mEDA-01">This one is pretty expensive.</a></i></p>

 A lot of those tools are also used in data science roles.
 No surprise!
 The tools you are good at open up doors, and the problems you face — especially as data sets get larger —expose new disciplines and methods of relevance.
 Some of the more interesting data vis pieces of the past few years have involved non-trivial algorithm creation in order to even _get_ to the vis part, e.g., this [Hamilton rhyme analysis piece from the WSJ](http://graphics.wsj.com/hamilton-methodology/).